-Late in 1975, when he was 33 years old, John discovered the perfect idea of perfect Social Justice, and set out to become the perfect Communist revolutionary.
-He joined with a small group of anarcho-communist radicals, and embarked upon four years of bank robberies, property bombings, gunfights with the police, two escapes from federal prisons and two years on the FBI’s Ten Most Wanted List; all done in the name of supporting the struggles of the American worker for justice.
-In the end it came to nothing.
+Late in 1969, when he was 27 years old, John discovered the idea of Social Justice and set out to become the perfect Communist revolutionary.
+In 1975, he joined with a small group of anarcho-communist radicals, and embarked upon a series of bank robberies, property bombings, gunfights with the police, two escapes from federal prisons and two years on the FBI’s Ten Most Wanted List; all done in the name of supporting the struggles of the American worker for justice.

-In January of 1976, he was shot and captured during a bank robbery; in March, he escaped.
+In January of 1976, John was shot and captured during a bank robbery; in March, during a trip to the hospital, he escaped.

-In 1978, after two years on the run, robbing banks and organizing property bombings, John was captured by the FBI, tried, convicted, and sentenced to 30 years in prison.
+In March of 1978, after two years on the run, robbing banks and organizing property bombings, John was captured by the FBI.
+He was tried, convicted, and sentenced to 30 years in federal prison.

 In June of 1994, in the fifteenth year of his imprisonment, John had an overwhelming experience of awakening that took him completely by surprise.
-He spent more than a year and a half in the fully open awareness of spiritual awakening, which collapsed suddenly, leaving him bereft.
+He spent more than a year and a half in the fully open awareness of spiritual awakening, which then collapsed, leaving him bereft.

 John spent the rest of his time in prison trying to find something that he could do that would bring him back to the state of indifference and apathy that he had enjoyed prior to that experience.
 This effort unexpectedly brought him to true freedom by means of an extremely simple act of attention.

-Three and a half years later, in 1998, he was released on parole.
-Upon his release, John moved to Boulder, Colorado.
+Three and a half years later, in April of 1998, he was released on parole.
+Upon his release, he moved to Boulder, Colorado.

-Carla Sherman was born in 1961 in Rio de Janeiro, Brazil.
-She was awarded a Master of Arts degree by the Federal University of Rio de Janeiro (UFRJ) and she taught French and French Literature at her alma mater and at the State University of Rio de Janeiro (UERJ).
-She worked many years as a translator and interpreter.
+Carla Sherman (née Vilela Baptista) was born in 1961 in Rio de Janeiro, Brazil.
+She earned a Master of Arts degree from the Universidade Federal do Rio de Janeiro (UFRJ) [Federal University of Rio de Janeiro] and she taught French and French Literature at her alma mater and at the Universidade Estadual do Rio de Janeiro (UERJ) [State University of Rio de Janeiro].

-In 1997, Carla was a doctoral candidate at UFRJ, preparing a thesis on French author Philippe Sollers, when she came to the United States during the summer break to attend a silent retreat.
-That was her very first experience with a spiritual meeting and on the third day she had an overwhelming experience of awakening.
+In July of 1997, Carla was a doctoral candidate at UFRJ, preparing her dissertation on French author Philippe Sollers, when she came to the United States to attend a silent retreat.
+That was her very first time in a spiritual meeting and, on the third day, she had an overwhelming experience of awakening.
 She went back to Rio for a few months and then came back, this time to Boulder, Colorado.
-In Boulder, Carla met John.
+In Boulder, Carla met John Sherman.
 She went back to Brazil after a couple of months.

-A few months later, in January 1999, she came back to the US, this time to California, where she ran into John again.
-By then, after a year and a half of spiritual awakening, everything fell apart, and she felt completely lost.
+A few months later, in January of 1999, she came back to the United States, this time to California, where she ran into John again.
+By then, after a year and a half of spiritual awakening, everything had fallen apart, and she felt completely lost.
 She started looking for a way to gain back the experience of the oneness of all being.
 This effort led her to look at herself, although she did not know it at the time.
 This was the beginning of a process that eventually brought her to true freedom.